FIVE FROM FINLAND: Veggie delights

 The selection of vegetarian and vegan options in supermarkets has grown remarkably in the past few years.
 In Finland, some of the alternatives are of local produce.

-These Finnish companies are doing their fair share to help people fill their plates with veggie options rather than animals.
+These Finnish companies are doing their fair share to help people to fill their plates with veggie options rather than animals.

 Sweets normally don’t (and probably shouldn’t) fill anyone’s plate, but that’s not to say they shouldn’t be enjoyed.
-Vegans can have a sweet tooth, too, which was taken into consideration at Makulaku.
+Vegans can have a sweet tooth, too, which has been taken into consideration at Makulaku.